stormpath/stormpath.js/README.md

 ### Set a new password

-After verifying the password reset token and receiving a `pwTokenVerification`, collect a new password and pass it with the verification to `setNewPassword`.
+After verifying the password reset token and receiving a `pwTokenVerification`, collect a new password from the user and pass it with the verification to `setNewPassword`.

-**NOTE**: You may only make one setPassword request per session.
-You must use client-side validation to parse the `passwordPolicy` and proactively warn the user that their password is not correct, before you invoke this method
+**NOTE**: Only one call per session is allowed for this method.
+You ***must*** use client-side verification to proactively warn the user that their password will not match the password policy rules that are defined in the `idSiteModel` (see above).

 ````javascript